IBM-Bluemix-Docs/hardware-firewall-dedicated/known-limitations.md

 {:note: .note}
 {:important: .important}

-# Known Limitations for Hardware Firewall (Dedicated)
+# Known limitations for Hardware Firewall (Dedicated)
 {: #known-limitations-for-hardware-firewall-dedicated-}

 There are some limitations to be aware of when using your Hardware Firewall (Dedicated).